ADAMMA-CDHI-ETH-Zurich/CosinorAge-Calculator/DOCKER_DEPLOYMENT.md

-# CosinorLab Docker Deployment Guide
+# CosinorAge.LAB Docker Deployment Guide

-This guide explains how to deploy CosinorLab using Docker containers.
+This guide explains how to deploy CosinorAge.LAB using Docker containers.
 The application is split into two containers:
 - **Backend**: FastAPI service running on port 8000
 - **Frontend**: React app served by Nginx on port 80